SenpaiHunters/SpotOn/README.md

 <h1 align="center"> Introduction & Use-case</h1>
 SpotOn is a project that enhances the Spotify Web Player by adding new features, improving the user interface, and offering various enhancements.
 It includes animations, a new font, enhanced Nav & Now Playing bars, a dynamic theme, rainbow controls, and more.
-With SpotOn, Spotify Web Player users can enhance their music listening experience through options like SpotOn Righter (moves Nav Bar to the right), SpotOn SonyCopy, SpotOn Speeder, and other improvements.
+With SpotOn, Spotify Web Player users can enhance their music listening experience through options like SpotOn Righter (moves the Nav Bar to the right), SpotOn SonyCopy, SpotOn Speeder, and other improvements.
 It aims to make the Spotify Web Player more engaging, visually appealing, and user-friendly with small packages of enhancements.

 ---